 The factors you look at and their perceived value depend entirely on your business.

-Common examples of criteria for B2B businesses might include job position and company size.
-Taking other factors into consideration like the referral source can be useful (customers who are referred by existing clients, for example, are significantly more likely to convert, spend more, and be retained longer).
+Common examples of lead scoring criteria for B2B businesses might include job position and company size.
+Taking other factors into consideration, like the referral source, can be useful (customers who are referred by existing clients, for example, are significantly more likely to convert, spend more, and be retained longer).

 Determining What High-Value Leads Look Like: The Basics